Skip to Content

 Place de la Constitution

 The most elaborate market is at Place de la Constitution.
-When we arrived, the colors and music of the market called to us as we waited to cross the street.
+When we arrived, the colors and music called to us as we waited to cross the street.
 The Ferris wheel was already spinning.
 The Christmas tree ride whirled as its giant ornaments cycled through the spectrum of lights.
 Crowds waited patiently for their first taste of mulled wine.

-As we walked through the rows of vendors, we were surprised and thrilled to see just how much of the Luxembourg market featured some of the things we loved most in German markets—sizzling sausages, pretzels, nutcrackers, and more.
+As we walked through the rows of vendors, we were surprised and thrilled to see just how much of the Luxembourg market featured some of the things we loved most in German markets—sizzling sausages, pretzels, Nutcrackers, and more.
 Considering we were only 20 miles from the German border, we probably shouldn’t have been shocked, but it was still a pleasant surprise.

 This part of the market has more than 60 wooden chalets set up around the famous Golden Lady (Gëlle Fra) monument, one of the city’s top attractions.
 Weaving our way through the stands, we found a wide variety of gifts, souvenirs, and seasonal items.
 There were handmade glass ornaments, snow globes, winter clothes, slippers, and all kind of cookies and candies to take home.